1917 (2019 film): Filming

 Sections of the film were also shot near Low Force, on the River Tees, Teesdale in June 2019, a reference to river Styx.
 The production staff had to install signs warning walkers in the area not to be alarmed at the artificial bodies and body parts strewn around the site.
 For the scenes on the river, the cast and crew were assisted by a local outdoor adventure provider for safety and stunts.

-The filming of the film's climax, called by many as the "Schofield Run," required extensive pre-production, and took two days to shoot with George MacKay as Schofield running about 300 meters amidst explosions and over 500 extras as soldiers during every take.
+The filming of the film's climax, called by many the "Schofield Run", required extensive pre-production, and took two days to shoot with George MacKay as Schofield running about 300 meters amidst explosions and over 500 extras as soldiers during every take.
 Crew members on set, including two grips, had to dress as soldiers and pass in front of the lens as the camera pulled back in order to get the "complex choreography" of the scene executed properly.
 On preparing for the scene, MacKay recalled that "...Sam gave me a lovely note ...
-He said, as much as there’s desperation and it’s intense and what he’s running to is so serious, there’s almost a euphoria to it as well.
-It’s this kind of utter release."
+He said, as much as there's desperation and it's intense and what he's running to is so serious, there's almost a euphoria to it as well.
+It's this kind of utter release."
 During the second take, MacKay knocked into two extras as soldiers mid-run and continued to run after doing so, a moment that was not scripted.
 This take made it into the finished film and MacKay was not seriously injured as a result.
 MacKay described how they actually worked in the scene, saying "As soon as the collisions happened, they felt inevitable.
-There’s a grace to the run, but there’s also a reality to the fact that he got knocked about on the way."
+There's a grace to the run, but there's also a reality to the fact that he got knocked about on the way."
 It was not until after filming that MacKay saw the impact that the scene would have upon himself and audiences when he saw the completed film on the screen.
-"To be honest, I cried...", said MacKay about the results, "...I don’t usually get that emotional watching something I’ve been involved in because I’m more objective, but I found it so moving."
-In conclusion, MacKay described the shot as a "reflection of the entire film," while going to say that "It’s a very simple journey through massive difficulty, but there’s the notion that it has to get done ...
-It’s something that will always be with me."
+"To be honest, I cried...", said MacKay about the results, "...I don't usually get that emotional watching something I've been involved in because I'm more objective, but I found it so moving."
+In conclusion, MacKay described the shot as a "reflection of the entire film", while going on to say that "It's a very simple journey through massive difficulty, but there's the notion that it has to get done ...
+It's something that will always be with me."